Cost of Living in Prague, Czech Republic for a Month?

 I might not be the best person to take accommodation advice from (I sleep in instant tents for god’s sake), but I do know the difference between decent and awful.
 In my experience with apartments in Prague, I have not experienced the latter.
 The type of accommodation available varies greatly, and prices are determined by location and quality of the place itself.

-For the first week, I stayed in a shared apartment in a suburb of the city, and it cost me around 65 USD.
+For the first week, I stayed in a shared apartment in a suburb of Prague, and it cost me around 65 USD.
 If you do a bit of math, this means that a monthly price would be around 260 USD.
 The location was a bit further from the center (roughly 20 minutes by foot + subway), but it was well worth it.

 For the remainder of my time (an entire month), I rented a studio for about 500 USD a month.
-I have to point out that this was a BARGAIN as downtown studio rent prices can go up to 900 USD for the same time period.
+I have to point out that this was a BARGAIN as downtown studio rent prices in Prague can go up to 900 USD for the same time period.

 Finding a place to stay can be hard or easy depending on when you come here, as Prague tends to be very crowded during certain months of the year, namely July and August.
 If you come in spring or fall, the chance of finding an apartment for a good price, in a nice location is significantly higher.